marttoygoy5/DiscordCoreAPI/Examples/Login.md

 ### **Login/Instantiation of the Library**
 ##### 0. Install the dependencies, and #include Index.hpp.
 ##### 1. Create a string, with your bot's token.
-##### 2. Create a new pointer to an object of the DiscordCoreAPI::DiscordCoreClient class, by executing the DiscordCoreClient::finalSetup() function.
+##### 2. Create a new shared pointer to an object of the DiscordCoreAPI::DiscordCoreClient class, by executing the DiscordCoreClient::finalSetup() function.
 ##### 3. Execute agent::wait() on the DiscordCoreClient object.
 ##### 4. Collect and display any possible errors that pop up during the library's execution.
 ```C++